AI Has Taste

 The point is not that fashion matters more than we admit.
 It is that what Andy thinks is her own casual choice is actually the residue of a judgement made far above her.
 Someone decided that cerulean, not turquoise, not lapis, was the colour that deserved attention this season.
 That decision cascaded through an entire supply chain — design houses, manufacturers, distributors, marketers — and reshaped what thousands of people would wear, buy, and see themselves in.
 Judgement does not stay in the boardroom.
 It reaches into your closet, your screen, your street.
 It shapes aspiration, commerce, and identity, often invisibly.

 AI can produce cerulean.
 It learned that blues work, that cerulean appeared in enough training examples to count as acceptable.
 But deciding that cerulean should be the colour this year — that has always been a human role.
-It requires a perspective on what the world should look like next, not just what it would accept.
+And that role is not reserved for fashion editors in Paris.
+It is the work of anyone who shapes what others will see, use, and inhabit.
+That brings us to the question most designers are now quietly asking themselves.

 Discussion